 The Park also protects a variety of other important habitats and species.
 These include alpine heath, upland grassland, heath and lakes and river catchments.
 Greenland White-fronted geese, Golden Plover, Red Grouse and Otters are just some of the important fauna found within the Park.
 The National Park is itself part of the Owenduff/Nephin Complex Special Area of Conservation (SAC) and Special Protection Area (SPA).
 These European designations are part of the Natura 2000 Network, which protect rare and important habitats and species under the EU Habitats and Birds Directives.

-The Visitor Centre for Ballycroy National Park is open daily from 10:00am – 5.30pm until 4th November 2018.
-The Dark Sky Festival (2nd-4th November) will close off our season this year.
+The Visitor Centre for Wild Nephin Ballycroy National Park is open daily from 10:00am – 5.30pm from 16th March to 3rd November 2019.
+The Dark Sky Festival (1st – 3rd November 2019) will close off our season this year.

 For more Information contact: